A quantum nonlinear solver based on the asymptotic numerical method: Introduction

+In this study, we introduce the quantum asymptotic numerical method (qANM), a framework for solving nonlinear problems using quantum computing and the ANM linearization strategy.
+The basic idea is to use ANM to convert a nonlinear problem into a sequence of linear systems, and then solve these linear systems with quantum linear solvers.
+This formulation does not depend on a particular choice of linear solver.
+To illustrate this point, we combine qANM with two quantum solvers: VQLS and a newly proposed quantum-enhanced Jacobi method (q-Jacobi), which represent two different implementation routes.
+Numerical simulations are first performed to examine the convergence and accuracy of the resulting methods.
+We then present a proof-of-principle experiment on a superconducting quantum processor to demonstrate that the proposed workflow can be implemented on current quantum hardware.

-The remainder of this paper is organized as follows. \cref{Methodology} presents the formulations of ANM and the two quantum linear solvers. \cref{sec: Validation} evaluates the performance of the two quantum linear solvers and validates the proposed qANM by solving a spring-mass problem. \cref{sec: Numerical} provides numerical examples for solving the Euler-Bernoulli beam on the quantum simulator. \cref{sec: Experiment} describes experiments conducted on a superconducting quantum processor. \cref{sec: Discussion} discusses the advantages of qANM in solving strong nonlinear problems.
-Finally, \cref{sec: Conclusion} outlines conclusions and directions for future research.
+The remainder of this paper is organized as follows. \cref{Methodology} outlines the qANM framework and the quantum linear solvers. \cref{sec: Validation,sec: Numerical} present numerical validations using spring-mass and Euler-Bernoulli beam models. \cref{sec: Experiment} details the proof-of-concept experiment on a superconducting quantum processor.
+Finally, \cref{sec: Discussion} discusses the robustness of the method, followed by conclusions in \cref{sec: Conclusion}.